-These examples show serial numbers for job and miscellaneous receipt transactions that were created using prefix definitions.
+This topic show examples of serial numbers for job and miscellaneous receipt transactions that were created using prefix definitions.

 Note: Separate sections of data with a hyphen (-), especially when reference number, line-suffix, and release are used.
 This makes the serial number more readable and ensures that you get the expected results.
 Hyphens are defined via constants on the Prefix Definition form.